marcusoftnet/marcusoftnet.github.io/_posts/2008-08-21-in-control-iii-trombonist.md

 ---

-This
-is not for the faint hearted, but well worth seeing.
+This is not for the faint hearted, but well worth seeing.

 Its a clip from a recording session of the film music to the movie Hellboy.
 And the sounds these dudes produces are just ... well scary.

 For any non-brass players I can tell you that to produce one of those "bursts" is hard.
 Really hard.
 To do 15 or so in a row is just amazing.

 And now for something completely different.
 The best trombone player (not counting the bass trombone dudes above) in my opinion is Håkan Björkman.
 Here is a clip of him doing a cadenza of the Leopold Mozart's Alto-trombone concerto.
 Very different - but still amazing.

 Yeah - this is also something that shouldn't be possible to accomplish.
-I have heared it live at the Stockholm Opera once.
+I have heard it live at the Stockholm Opera once.